1953 German–Austrian Nanga Parbat expedition: Equipment

 The equipment used was based on that used on the expeditions before the war and they were considerably reliant on what was donated by businesses.
 Boots were traditional leather reaching above the ankle and with a rubber sole without Tricouni nails and with a double removable felt lining.
 Two thick and one thin sock could be worn in each boot and 2 m woollen puttees were worn..
 In their Deuter tents they were pleased with the innovative inflatable mattresses but regretted their own choice of snap fasteners to close the tent flaps.
 The sleeping bags were double so that they could slip into each other.
 They envied the British on Everest who they considered had better designed and tested equipment.

 For clothing they had gaberdine trousers and double-layer Ninoflex anoraks worn over multiple layers of woollen garments.
 The climbers' gloves were of horse-hide and the Hunzas' of Perlon.
 Climbing ropes were 8-mm Perlon.
 Their oxygen sets were taken as a precaution but they hoped to avoid using supplementary oxygen – in the event it was carried as high as Camp V but it was not used for climbing.
-One of the three radio communications sets was damaged in transit – the two left they found extremely useful.
+One of the three radio communications sets was damaged in transit but the others proved useful.